ianstormtaylor/slate/docs/api/scrubber.md

 Scrubber.setScrubber(Scrubber.textRandomizer(['text', 'src']))
 ```

-In this example, a Node that looked like
+In this example, a Node that looked like:

 ```json
 { "text": "My test input string", "count": 5 }